 Table of Contents

 But they’re not asking your sales team for help.
-In fact, the average B2B buyer is mostly through the buyer journey before they ever engage with a salesperson.
+The average B2B buyer is mostly finished with the buyer journey before they ever engage with a salesperson.

 What if you could get ahead of this process?

 That’s the goal of buyer intent data, a cutting-edge sales intelligence tool that cues you into prospects’ subtle buying signals, positioning you to be first in the door to make your pitch.To use a sports analogy: If firmographic data shows where all the players are on the field, intent data shows what they’re each about to do next.

 Intent data shows which leads or accounts are actively researching on third-party sites.
 When research on a particular topic is higher than usual, the account spikes on those topics.

 When buyers face a problem, they do online research to find a solution.
 They often narrow down their options before you’ve even had a chance to connect with them.
 Now imagine if you knew your prospects were researching a solution like yours shortly after they started the process.

 Sales and marketing teams armed with these behavioral signals can then prioritize accounts that are spiking on relevant topics over equally qualified accounts that don’t show intent.
 When used correctly, B2B intent data boosts conversions and sales.

 With Intent, sales and marketing teams find accounts that research topics relevant to their business through the online consumption of: